 Remagine Art Prize has a focus on sustainability and the environment.
-Each year it has a timely and thought-provoking theme, this year’s theme is ‘Fast fashion, fast food, fast running out of natural resources’.
-Artists are asked to submit artworks that relate to an element of this theme.
+Each year it has a timely and thought-provoking theme, this year’s theme was ‘Fast fashion, fast food, fast running out of natural resources’.
+Artists were asked to submit artworks that related to an element of this theme.

 MAJOR PRIZE WINNERS

 |Digital Art – Stills||Mixed Media 3D and Mixed Media 2D||Painting, Drawing and Printmaking|

 (Self Portrait as Coral)

 There were three categories with $11,000 in total prize money.
 Categories included: Digital Art – Stills, Mixed Media 3D/Mixed Media 2D and Painting/Drawing/ Printmaking.
 There was also a new Youth Award (16-18 years) and the People’s Choice Award which was voted by the public.